Mount Dennis station: Description

-In addition to being a landmark and a Heritage Interest Building, the former Kodak building will be a focal point for riders using the mobility hub, as many of the mobility hub's features are linked to this building.
-It will have a waiting area and public washrooms, and retail spaces on the main and basement levels.
+In addition to being a landmark and of heritage interest, the former Kodak building is a focal point for riders using the mobility hub, as many of the mobility hub's features are linked to this building.
+It has a waiting area and public washrooms, and retail spaces on the bus bay and main concourse level.
 The upper floors of the building will be used for rented offices, to provide a space for community use, and will include an auditorium.